Iveta Benešová

 Iveta Benešová (/cs/) (formerly Melzer, Melzerová; born 1 February 1983) is a Czech former tennis player.
 She began playing tennis aged seven and turned professional in 1998.
-She won two WTA Tour singles and 14 doubles tournaments, and one Grand Slam title in mixed doubles, partnered with Jürgen Melzer at the 2011 Wimbledon Championships.
-On 14 September 2012, she married Melzer and adopted his family name (until 2015 when their relationship ended).
+She won two WTA Tour singles and 14 doubles tournaments, and one Grand Slam title in mixed doubles at the 2011 Wimbledon Championships.
 She announced her retirement from tennis on 13 August 2014.

 Career

-2005–2008
+2004–2008

-Benešová was the first player to be beaten by Ana Ivanovic in the main draw of a Grand Slam tournament, at the 2005 Australian Open.
+Benešová won her first WTA Tour title at the 2004 Mexican Open, defeating.Flavia Pennetta in the final.

 At the 2006 Australian Open, for the first time, she reached the third round of a Grand Slam championship by beating fifth seed Mary Pierce.
-She lost in the next round to former world No. 1 Martina Hingis.
+She lost in the next round to former world No. 1, Martina Hingis.

 Entering as a qualifier in the 2008 French Open, she reached the third round, beating 15th seed and compatriate Nicole Vaidišová in the first round, but lost to Petra Cetkovská.